Today was the last day of school, and I was surprised at how sad I felt that my kids grow so fast.

-As we snapped these last day of school pictures, I was overwhelmed with how big my boys have become.
+As we snapped these last-day-of-school pictures, I was overwhelmed with how big my boys have become.
 Yesterday, they were babies.
 I mourn the days when we have the whole day in front of us with nothing to do but be together.

-But, if those sweet days had not passed and my boys were still babies, I wouldn’t know them as well.
+If those sweet days had not passed and my boys were still babies, I wouldn’t know them as well.
 I wouldn’t know who they are and what they like to do and what they think about.
 I would miss the blessing of watching them grow and change and their personalities emerge.

 When I cling to the past, I have a hard time enjoying the present and looking forward to the future.